 Tootie elbows her best friend Natalie to get her attention and openly predicts, "This is going to be some semester."

 After moving her motorcycle to a "more suitable place," as Mrs. Garrett put it when she was referring to the faculty parking garage, and taking her suitcase up to her new room, Jo trots down the stairs to see what all this Harvest Festival talk is about.
-There is no such thing in her hometown so she's curious.
-Instead, she is met with Blair moving on and saying that, more importantly, there will be a dance afterward.
+There is no such thing in her hometown, and naturally, she's a little curious.
+Instead, she's met with Blair moving past festival talk and saying that, more importantly, there will be a dance afterward.

 "Don't worry," Blair smoothly replies.
 "I have more important things on my mind…like Greg Hockney."

 "Greg Hockney!"
-Sue Ann jumps at the name like a cat in heat.
+Sue Ann jumps at the name.
 She elbows Cindy playfully, smiles ecstatically at Blair, and says, "Oh, he's a real hunk!"

 Had Jo known who the guy was, she probably would have told Sue Ann to get a grip.
-What creep is worth a reaction like that?
 Instead, she says, "Who's Greg Hockney?"

 "Only the cutest boy in the eleventh grade," gushes the perkier blonde.
 "Isn't that right, Blair?"

 "Only because he was held back twice," says Molly, blind to her own insensitivity.
 That, or she simply doesn't care what the others think.